gavdraper/AspectCache/README.md

 ===
 Aspect cache allows you to add caching to existing repositories and services without having to plumb in boiletplate code to every method you want to add it to.
 It does this using Aspect Oriented Programming with [PostSharp](http://www.postsharp.net/).

-For example the followng Get method in a repository can have caching added to it just by adding the following attribute
+For example to add caching to a Get and Update repository method you just need to add these attributes....

     [AspectCache(
         keyPrefix: "Product",